Maimonides and Aquinas

 a.
 The world could be everlasting...there may be an infinite past.

 b.
-If a certain kind of thing or event is possible, then, given an infinite amount of time it will happen.
+If a certain kind of thing or event is "possible", then, given an infinite amount of time it will happen.
+(I.e. Given an infinite time, possibility translates into necessity.)
 (That explains premises 2 and 3.)

 Questions about necessity and possibility are interesting and tough.